Treehouse Village Ecohousing

-Treehouse Village Ecohousing was first launched in the Fall of 2018.
-Four years later, we are so excited to bring the first cohousing community to Atlantic Canada!
-Our community includes members from Bridgewater and across the world, thanks to the scenic beauty and relaxed lifestyle of Nova Scotia’s spectacular South Shore.
+We are excited to bring the first cohousing development to Atlantic Canada!
+Our community includes households from Bridgewater and elsewhere in Nova Scotia, from across Canada, and from around the world – thanks to the scenic beauty and relaxed lifestyle of Nova Scotia’s spectacular South Shore.

 Cohousing